Whether you’re creating a logo, designing a website, or defining a brand identity, color plays a vital role in any design project.

 Colormind is a color palette generator that uses deep learning to make color suggestions from scratch or based on your input.
 Colormind can learn color styles from photographs, movies, or other sources of media that you may use as inspiration, making it one of the smartest color palette generators out there — color me impressed.

-Developed by Jxnblk, Colorable make it easy for web and print designers to test out different color combinations using their hex codes.
+Developed by Jxnblk, Colorable makes it easy for web and print designers to test out different color combinations using their hex codes.
+Easily adjust RGB and HSV values to fine-tune your colors.
 The site is extremely easy to use: simply add the hex value for two colors and the system will rate the combination based on WCAG accessibility guidelines.
 This rating ensures that users who are color blind or visually impaired can still read the design with those two colors.

 This site is one of our current favorites — it places accessibility at the forefront of its recommendations.